 All students take a statistics/methods course.
 The specific course taken will depend on the track chosen by the student.
 See the section below on track courses for details.

 All students in both the Global Development Policy and the Global Development Economics programs take a capstone course in their second year, GRS IR 798: Global Development Capstone.
 This is a project based course in which students, working in groups, design and carry out an interdisciplinary policy analysis comparable to those performed for a government or nonprofit agency.

 Students in the GDP program choose to concentrate in one of three tracks: Governance and Political Economy, Infrastructure and Environment, or International Public Health.
-Each track includes a required statistics/methods class plus a further 16 credits of coursework, consisting of two or more required courses and one or more optional courses.
-Students take the required courses for their track and then select sufficient optional track coursework to bring their total credits in the track up to at least 16 credit hours (not including the credits for the statistics/methods class).
+Each track includes a required statistics/methods class, two or more required track courses, and one or more optional track courses.
+Students take the required courses for their track and then select sufficient optional track coursework to bring their total credits in the track, excluding the methods course, up to at least 16 credit hours.

 Click on the title of the track to see detailed information on the requirements and course options for that track.